All Episodes

 Who gets to any of these people?

-What did do you think, folks, that the vast majority of uh people in this country are of the political correctness movement and are running around offended at virtually everything said or done and spend all day Letting people know.
+Do you think, folks, that the vast majority of people in this country are of the political correctness movement and are running around offended at virtually everything said or done and spend all day letting people know?

 Or is it a relative few number of people able to make themselves look like they're hundreds of thousands?